 The total amount to be paid by the MA to the Lead Beneficiary may not exceed the maximum grant laid down in the Grant Contract neither in terms of absolute amount nor in percentage of the total estimated costs of the project.
 If the total actual costs of the project at the end of the project are less than the estimated total costs laid down in Grant Contract, the MA's contribution shall be limited to the amount obtained by applying the percentage laid down in the Grant Contract to the total actual costs of the approved project.

-The following payments are foreseen for the projects: (1) pre-financing (after signing of the Grant Contract); (2) interim payment (during the project implementation); (3) interim payment (based on cost reimbursement) (4) payment of the final balance (upon completion of the project).
+The following payments options are foreseen for 3rd Call for proposals projects (1) pre-financing (after signing of the Grant Contract); (3) interim payment (based on cost reimbursement).